kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 (since ScenarioStep has stopped moving forward in "Paused" phase as described above.)
 Otherwise you may add the past ScenarioStep events and they are ignored by running Scenario.

-##### Configure when to update ScenarioResults
+##### Configure when to update ScenarioResult

-As described in the above, the controller only update status.scenarioResults in Scenario resource when proceeding to the next ScenarioStep.
+As described in the above, the controller only update status.scenarioResult in Scenario resource when proceeding to the next ScenarioStep.

-This is because kube-apiserver will be so busy if the controller update status.scenarioResults everytime it updated, especially when the size of Scenario is so big.
+This is because kube-apiserver will be so busy if the controller update status.scenarioResult everytime it updated, especially when the size of Scenario is so big.

 > etcd is designed to handle small key value pairs typical for metadata.
 Larger requests will work, but may increase the latency of other requests.
 By default, the maximum size of any request is 1.5 MiB.
 This limit is configurable through --max-request-bytes flag for etcd server.